Sewer Smell in Bathroom? DIY Solutions

 Here is a simple process on how to mix and use the solution.
 First, combine three parts water and one part hydrogen sulfide.
 But this depends on the mess; if it’s huge, you may need to add more solutions for it to work.
 Then sprinkle the solution on the surfaces that the odor comes from the strongest.

-After the bathroom has dried, replace the porous materials like towels or shower curtains.
+After drying the bathroom, replace the porous materials like towels or shower curtains.
 To experience the sulfide magic, spray the air freshener when wet.

 Regularly Vent Your Pipes to Unclog Them